aigerabae/dauren_gwas/redo_july.md

 awk -F'\t' '$11=="DOMDEV"' gwas_firth_genotypic.PHENO1.glm.logistic.hybrid | sort -gk18,18 | head -20
 ```

-As an additional sensitivity analysis, we fit a genotypic model allowing for non-additive (dominance-deviation) effects at each variant, using the same covariate specification (genetically-imputed sex, PC1–3).
-The additive-term (ADD) results from this model showed reduced statistical evidence relative to the primary additive-only model: the top hit remained rs1560036, but its significance attenuated (OR=3.00, p=1.28×10⁻⁴ under the genotypic model vs. p=2.42×10⁻⁵ under the additive-only model), and several loci from the primary top-20 list (e.g., rs13081814, rs4923807, rs62121092, rs11818063) fell outside the top ranks entirely.
-This reduction in power is expected: the genotypic model estimates an additional parameter (dominance deviation) per variant, which increases the effective number of parameters relative to the available sample size (N=164).
-Dominance-deviation terms could not be reliably estimated for a substantial number of low-frequency variants (minor allele frequency approximately 0.01–0.10 in the affected set), returning undefined estimates due to near-perfect collinearity between the additive and dominance terms (CORR_TOO_HIGH) — a well-recognized limitation of fitting non-additive genetic models at low allele frequencies in modestly-sized cohorts.
-Given these constraints, the genotypic model was not adopted for the primary analysis; the additive model, which is both statistically better-supported at this sample size and the standard convention for GWAS discovery analyses, was retained as primary.
-This sensitivity analysis does not provide evidence for dominance effects at the top loci and instead illustrates that any deviation from additivity in this dataset cannot be reliably distinguished from noise given current sample size.
+As a sensitivity analysis, we evaluated non-additive (dominance-deviation) effects using a genotypic model with identical covariate controls (genetically imputed sex, PC1–3).
+The additive terms (ADD) in this model yielded attenuated signal strength compared to the primary additive-only model: while rs1560036 remained the top association, its significance decreased (OR = 3.00, p = 1.28e-4 vs. p = 2.42 e-5} in the primary model), and several leading loci (e.g., rs13081814, rs4923807, rs62121092, rs11818063) lost top-tier ranking.
+This attenuation is expected given that estimating an extra dominance parameter reduces statistical power relative to the sample size (N = 164).
+Furthermore, dominance terms could not be reliably estimated for numerous low-frequency variants (MAF = 0.01-0.10), returning undefined estimates due to severe collinearity (CORR_TOO_HIGH), a recognized limitation when parameterizing non-additive models for low-frequency alleles in modest sample sizes.
+Consequently, the additive framework was retained for primary inference as both the standard GWAS discovery convention and the statistically better-supported model at this sample size.
+This sensitivity analysis yielded no evidence for non-additive mechanisms, demonstrating that potential dominance effects cannot be distinguished from sampling noise in this cohort.

 15. Annotation
 ```